WebRTC Use Cases for Professional StreamingOctober 28, 2021

 Horse races, casinos, and sportsbooks have all gone virtual.
 Hopping on a plane to Las Vegas isn’t always possible, but live streaming brings online betting to every corner of the globe.

 Part of the excitement of gambling comes down to the fast pace and reciprocal nature.
-Real-time delivery is key, which also allows online participants to participate in a time-synchronized experience.
+Real-time delivery is key, allowing online participants to participate in a time-synchronized experience.

 For these reasons and more, there’s simply no room for lag.
-WebRTC has helped online gambling operators overcome any challenges with latency and is a key technology for many interactive betting applications.
+WebRTC has helped online gambling operators overcome any challenges with latency and is a critical technology for many interactive betting applications.

 Telehealth and Remote Monitoring

-Social distancing efforts prompted by COVID-19 accelerated the need for technologies that replicate real-life exchanges.
-Video-enabled telehealth is instrumental for everything from virtual doctor visits to camera-aided surgical technologies, with WebRTC hard at work in the background for many telemedicine services.
+Video-enabled telehealth is now instrumental for everything from virtual doctor visits to camera-aided surgical technologies, with WebRTC hard at work in the background for many telemedicine services.

 Video calls between patients and doctors are self-explanatory.
 In these use cases, WebRTC combines the lowest latency possible with an accessible end-user experience via browser-based streaming.
 But IoT medical providers like Child Health Imprints are also using WebRTC for device-to-person communications.
 Specifically, their cloud-hosted appliance enables remote doctors to monitor babies on life support across the globe by streaming low-latency video with Wowza Streaming Engine.
+In these types of WebRTC-powered medical IoT systems, doctors are able to track patient vitals such as blood pressure, body temperature, and the like.
 Watch the video below to learn more.

 Emergency Response and Communication

 In a similar vein to telehealth, emergency communications technologies leverage WebRTC for mission-critical data exchange.
 Bodycams, video-enabled 911 calls, and disaster relief robots all rely on video streaming for information sharing.
 Any lag could mean the difference between life and death for these applications, making real-time streaming critical.